-Personalized insurance policies are not “sewed for the market” and that is why they are likely to get customers’ attention.
-In order to create a personalized insurance policy, ML models run through a complex process.
+Personalized insurance policies are not “sewed for the market,” and that is why they are likely to get customers’ attention.
+To create a personalized insurance policy, ML models run through a complex process.

 - While following the agency’s business logic.

-To save the time of skillful personnel, insurance companies can create a separate workflow for this process.
+Insurance companies can create a separate workflow for this process to save the time of skillful personnel.
 They can employ AI assistants or chatbots that will offer personalized policies to clients.

-Investing in digital distribution will bring significant benefits to companies.
-These will encompass:
+Investing in digital distribution will bring significant benefits to companies: